begmuhommet/low-ops-docs/docs/how-to/configure-log-levels.md

  ![](../assets/configure_log_levels.jpg)

 6. Re-deploy the application by following the steps from `Deploy Application to the Environment`
-7. Return to "Logs" to review the traces.
+7. Return to `Logs` to review the traces.